Teenlife

 Athletes get to travel with the team and visit other campuses and places they might otherwise not have seen.

 Student athletes learn valuable life skills.
-Galehouse (who played baseball in college) says, “Many employers seek out college athletes because they often make great employees.
+Galehouse, also a former collegiate baseball player says, “Many employers seek out college athletes because they often make great employees.
 College athletes have learned how to balance their time, how to work with others as a team, and learned how to handle both success and failure- all traits that employers desire.”

 Scholarships Are Hard to Come By